jquast/blessed/docs/intro.rst

 Brief Overview
 --------------

-*Blessings* is a more simplified wrapper around curses_, providing :
+*Blessed* is a more simplified wrapper around curses_, providing :

 * Styles, color, and maybe a little positioning without necessarily clearing the whole screen first.